 Accessing Messages Assigned to Smart Tags

-Administrators can view a list of all smart tags, and the messages assigned to them, by either clicking one of the following Administration Console menu items:
+Administrators can view a list of all smart tags, and the messages assigned to them, by either clicking one of the following Administration Console menu items available from the Administration toolbar button: